NBA Playoff Picture: Ragtag Hawks, tough Raptors make the East a lot more interesting

 The Rockets have already locked down the No. 3 seed in the West, so the fact that they allowed the Pistons to win the fourth quarter 39-22 for a comeback win doesn’t mean much to their standing.
 However, it does technically keep hope alive for the Pistons, who would have been eliminated from contention with a loss.
 It’s just a matter of time before that occurs, but at least they’ll live another day.
 Stanley Johnson buried a tiebreaking three in the final 30 seconds to win it for the Pistons.

 Otherwise, the internet should be happy to hear that Boban Marjanovic was the difference in the game.
-The fun-loving Serb scored a career-high 27 points on 12-of-18 shooting and brought smiles to the faces of children anywhere.
+The fun-loving Serb scored a career-high 27 points on 12-of-18 shooting and brought smiles to the faces of children everywhere.

 8. San Antonio Spurs 102, Dallas Mavericks 89

-The Spurs came into the night already established as the West’s No. 2 seed and rested Kawhi Leonard, LaMarcus Aldridge, Pau Gasol, Tony Parker, Manu Ginobili, and Danny Green to celebrate.
+The Spurs came into the night already established as the West’s No. 2 seed and rested Kawhi Leonard, LaMarcus Aldridge, Pau Gasol, Tony Parker, Manu Ginobili and Danny Green to celebrate.
 The Mavericks countered by not playing anyone more than 30 minutes, which could be why Bryn Forbes (27 points) was able to lead San Antonio to its 61st win.

 This is a photo of Bryn Forbes: